instadw/instadwell-blog/_posts/2025-10-08-top-10-universities-in-hyderabad-for-outstation-international-students-2025-guide.md

 EFLU specializes in language studies, linguistics, and cultural studies with strong global academic collaborations.\
 Notable Courses: BA, MA, PhD in Languages and Literature\
 Placements Summary: Graduates often join media, publishing, translation, and teaching sectors.
 Placement rates are around 75–80%, with opportunities in India and abroad.\
-Find accommodations near EFLU
+Check PGs and hostels near EFLU

 ### IIIT Hyderabad

 A research-focused institute, IIIT Hyderabad is globally recognized for its BTech programs in AI, CSE, and software development.\
 Notable Courses: BTech, MTech, PhD\
 Placements Summary: Average CTC is ₹25 LPA, with the highest offers reaching ₹85 LPA.
 Placement rate for BTech students is near 100%, attracting companies like Microsoft, Google, and Facebook.\
-Find accommodations near IIIT Hyderabad
+Find student housing near IIIT Hyderabad

 ### BITS Pilani – Hyderabad Campus

 BITS Hyderabad is a branch of the prestigious BITS Pilani offering strong undergraduate and postgraduate programs in engineering and management.\
 Notable Courses: BTech, MTech, MBA, PhD\
 Placements Summary: Average CTC is ₹15–20 LPA, with recruiters like Amazon, Deloitte, and Goldman Sachs.
 Placement rates exceed 90%.\
-Find accommodations near BITS Pilani Hyderabad Campus
+Explore nearby stays BITS Pilani Hyderabad Campus

 ### ICFAI Business School (IBS Hyderabad)